barriosjorge/gmt_docs/src/observatory_services.rst

   snapshots on-the-fly once a property is changed interactively.

-  Each Subsystem is required to implement a Configuration Adapter, which is a specialization of the BaseConfigurationAdapter.
+  Each Subsystem is required to implement a Configuration Adapter, which is a specialization of the *BaseConfigurationAdapter*.
 The Configuration Adaptor interfaces with the Configuration Service to receive new configuration requests and implements the configuration strategy sequence.
 The change in configuration Properties of a Component depends on the state of the component, and not all the